hendrixxD/HNG-Stage-2/documetation.md

 - Duplicate name validation is performed only during creation, not during updates.

 ## Roll Up
-this API was extensively tested with postman ans a request script also provided in the repository:x
+this API was extensively tested with postman and a request.py script also provided in the repository:x